-Most puppies with congenital liver shunts start showing signs by six months of age although some dogs may not develop any symptoms until middle age or even older.
+Most puppies with congenital liver shunts start showing signs by six months of age.
+But some dogs may not develop any symptoms until middle age or even older.

-Dogs with liver shunts develop symptoms of hepatic encephalopathy, which is a type of brain dysfunction caused by high levels of ammonia and other toxins in the blood.
+Dogs with liver shunts develop symptoms of hepatic encephalopathy.
+It is a type of brain dysfunction caused by high levels of ammonia and other toxins in the blood.